-An ideal beam alignment method should quickly select near-optimal beams and achieve good \ac{SNR}.
+An ideal beam alignment method should quickly select near-optimal beams and achieve high \ac{SNR}.
 The average \ac{SNR} achieved by the proposed DL-GF method and the baselines in the more realistic O1 and I3 scenarios are shown in Fig. \ref{figure:snr_vs_npb_O1}, \ref{figure:snr_vs_npb_I3_BS1}, \ref{figure:snr_vs_npb_I3_BS2}.
 It is evident that with the DL-CB approach, the beam classifiers can accurately select the best beam pairs.
-With increasing numbers of probing beam pairs, the average \ac{SNR} achieved by the DL-CB baseline approaches that by the genie DFT.
+With an increasing number of probing beam pairs, the average \ac{SNR} achieved by the DL-CB baseline approaches that by the genie DFT.
 Nevertheless, its performance is limited by the resolution of the \ac{BS} and \ac{UE} codebooks since there is still a 1 dB gap between the DFT+EGC baseline and the genie DFT.
-On the other hand, the proposed DL-GF method improves upon DL-CB with its fully synthesized beams and is able to beat the exhaustive search with 20 probing beam pairs in the O1 scenario, 12 in I3 with BS 1 activated and 8 in I3 with BS 2 activated.
+On the other hand, the proposed DL-GF method improves upon DL-CB with its fully synthesized beams and is able to beat the exhaustive search with 20 probing beam pairs in the O1 scenario, 12 in I3 with BS 1 activated, and 8 in I3 with BS 2 activated.
 It is eventually able to outperform the DFT+EGC baseline with as few as 20 probing beam pairs in the I3 scenarios and 32 in O1.
 A comparison of the 10th, 50th, 90th percentile and the average \ac{SNR} with 32 probing beam pairs is shown in Table \ref{table:snr_distribution}.
 The proposed DL-GF method outperforms the exhaustive search everywhere in the distribution in both the O1 and the I3 scenario with \ac{BS} 1 activated, and is only slightly worse in the 10th percentile \ac{SNR} in the I3 scenario with \ac{BS} 2 activated.